 Affordable Housing.
 For the purposes of the RPHI, the term Affordable Housing (defined for purposes of state-aided public housing generally at 760 CMR 4.01: Definitions) shall also include any homeownership or rental housing which is restricted to occupancy by low or moderate income households of one or more persons and for which the sale price or rent is affordable as defined by the criteria for inclusion in the Department's subsidized housing inventory and any other requirements imposed by applicable funding sources.

 Advisory Committee.
-A seven-member committee to consist of the director of the Department or his or her designee, one member selected by the Citizens' Housing and Planning Association, one member selected by the Massachusetts Chapter of the National Association of Housing and Redevelopment Officials, one member selected by the Massachusetts Union of Public Housing Tenants and three additional members chosen by the Department, to provide advice and recommendations to the Department regarding 760 CMR 63.00 and the PHID Program Guidelines implementing 760 CMR 63.00.
+A committee to consist of the director of the Department or his or her designee; three members to be appointed by the governor, one of whom shall be recommended by the Citizens' Housing and Planning Association, Inc., one of whom shall be recommended by the Massachusetts Chapter of the National Association of Housing and Redevelopment Officials, and one of whom shall be recommended by the Massachusetts Union of Public Housing Tenants; and three additional members chosen by the Department, to provide advice and recommendations to the Department regarding the PHID Program.

 Application.
 An application for a PHID Grant, in the format specified by the PHID Program Guidelines, including a description of a proposed project, all financing sources, and all other matters required by 760 CMR 63.00 and the applicable PHID Program Guidelines.